A Table Full Of Joy

 Instructions

-• Rinse your potatoes and place in a large pot with cold water.
+• Rinse your potatoes and place them in a large pot with cold water.

 5 lbs russet potatoes

-• Bring water and potatoes to boil, cover and cook until potatoes are tender.ย Drain water. (~35-40 minutes)
+• Bring water and potatoes to a boil, cover, and cook until potatoes are tender.ย Drain water. (~20-45 minutes)

-• Allow potatoes to cool enough to handle, then peel.
+• Allow the potatoes to cool enough to handle, then peel them.

 • Use a potato ricer, food mill, or potato masher to mash/rice the potatoes.